ipoval/sequel_observer/README.md

     end
   end
 ```
-The observer’s methods receive the instance of the model that caused the callback to fire as a parameter.
+The observer's methods receive the instance of the model that caused the callback to fire as a parameter.

-=== Installing the Gem
+### Installing the Gem
 RubyGems is the preferred easy to install method for "Sequel::Observer".
 ```
 $ sudo gem install sequel_observer
 ```

-=== ?s
+#### ?s
 e: {ipoval@ya.ru}[mailto:ipoval@ya.ru]
 t: @ipoval